James DarbyJames Darby

-Compare EDI and API integration methods for e-commerce and retail.
-Learn the pros, cons, costs, and use cases for each approach to make an informed decision.
+Compare EDI and API integration for e-commerce and retail.
+Pros, cons, costs, and use cases for each approach to help you decide.

 When integrating with retailers and trading partners, you'll encounter two primary methods: EDI (Electronic Data Interchange) and APIs (Application Programming Interfaces).
 Understanding the differences, advantages, and use cases for each is crucial for making the right technology decision for your business.